About

 After retiring as a police captain and moving to Arizona, Isabella joined the Sisters in Crime Phoenix Metro Chapter, Desert Sleuths, in 2010 with the goal of embarking on a second career as a crime fiction writer.
 She has always been a huge fan of the genre and figured years of police work could help her write with credibility about the world of criminal investigations.

-A KILLER’S GAME, the first book in the FBI Agent Daniela Vega series, was released in June, 2023, the secondA FORGOTTEN KILL, in March, 2024, and the third, A KILLER’S CODE, will be out in January, 2025.
+A KILLER’S GAME, the first book in the FBI Agent Daniela Vega series, released in 2023, became an Editor’s Pick and a bestseller.
+The second, A FORGOTTEN KILL, released in 2024, was nominated for an Edgar Allan Poe Award for Best Paperback Original Novel.
+The third, A KILLER’S CODE, released in 2025.

 Isabella is excited to see what the future has in store.
 Busy, busy, but living the dream!